olamileke/trim-api/README.md

 - Set DB_USER to the username of the postgresql database instance
 - Set DB_PASSWORD to the password of the postgresql database instance
-- Set DB_PORT to the endpoint obtained from AWS RDS
+- Set DB_PORT to the endpoint obtained from AWS RDS.
+Append *:5432* to the endpoint to indicate the port by which to access the instance.
 - Set DB_NAME to the name of the database.
 For AWS RDS, by default it is *postgres* while for elephantsql set it to whatever name is set.
 - Set SECRET_KET to any unique random string of at least 10 characters.
 Check out tools on the internet like this [one](https://www.random.org/strings/ "one") for generating random strings
 - Set CLIENT_URL to whatever localhost url the cloned frontend is running on
 - Set MAIL_BASE_URL to the mailgun sandbox domaun you created earlier for testing
-- Set MAIL_API-KEY to the private api key of your mailgun account.
+- Set MAIL_API_KEY to the private api key of your mailgun account.
 This api key has a *key -* prefix
 - Set MAIL_FROM to *trim* or whatever name you desire
 - Set MAIL_FROM_URL to *support@trim.test* or whatever url you desire
 - Set S3_BUCKET to the name of the s3 bucket you created earlier
 - Set S3_BUCKET_LINK to https://s3-**aws-region**.amazonaws.com/**bucket-name**/ with aws-region being the region of the S3 bucket and bucket-name being the name of the bucket.
-Make sure to remove the asterisks(****)
+Make sure to remove the asterisks.
 - Set S3_ACCESS_KEY_ID to the access key id of the IAM(AWS) user created earlier
 - Set S3_SECRET_KEY to the secret access key of the IAM(AWS) user created earlier